Zapfel/R-Project/Proj1_3/README.txt

 Proj1_3
-Goal of this was to seperate into seperate steps so it was easier to understand my coding. and continue creating
+Goal of this was to separate into separate steps so it was easier to understand my coding. and continue creating

 Packages used